 When you know that a query returns entities that you don't need in the client application, consider using a filter to reduce the size of the returned set.
 While the entities not returned to the client still count toward the scalability limits, your application performance improves because of the reduced network payload size and the reduced number of entities that your client application must process.
 Keep in mind that the scalability targets relate to the number of entities scanned, so a query that filters out many entities might still result in throttling, even if few entities are returned.
 For more information on making queries efficient, see the section titled Query density.

 If your client application needs only a limited set of properties from the entities in your table, you can use projection to limit the size of the returned data set.
 As with filtering, projection helps to reduce network load and client processing.

 Unlike working with relational databases, the proven practices for efficiently querying table data lead to denormalizing your data.
-That is, duplicating the same data in multiple entities (one for each key you may use to find the data) to minimize the number of entities that a query must scan to find the data the client needs, rather than having to scan large numbers of entities to find the data your application needs.
-For example, in an e-commerce website, you may want to find an order both by the customer ID (give me this customer's orders) and by the date (give me orders on a date).
-In Table Storage, it is best to store the entity (or a reference to it) twice – once with Table Name, PK, and RK to facilitate finding by customer ID, once to facilitate finding it by the date.
+That is, duplicating the same data in multiple entities (one for each key you might use to find the data) to minimize the number of entities that a query must scan to find the data the client needs, rather than having to scan large numbers of entities to find the data your application needs.
+For example, in an e-commerce website, you might want to find an order both by the customer ID (give me this customer's orders) and by the date (give me orders on a date).
+In Table Storage, it's best to store the entity (or a reference to it) twice – once with Table Name, PK, and RK to facilitate finding by customer ID, once to facilitate finding it by the date.